 Several key improvements to the quality, storage, and technology of the videodisc led to LaserDisc’s eventual debut in December 1978.
 This came a couple of years after the VHS and VCR and pre-dated the CD by several years, as well.

-First sold under the name DiscoVision, the LaserDisc rebrand came after Pioneer Electronics took a majority stake of the format from MCA and Philips in 1980.
+First sold under the name DiscoVision, the LaserDisc rebrand came after Pioneer Electronics took a majority stake in the format from MCA and Philips in 1980.
 For a handful of years after, Philips took over the manufacturing of LaserDisc players while MCA handled the discs themselves.
 Eventually, though, this collaboration tapered out in unison with the decrease in sales which were never all that great, to begin with.

 Early Signs of Imminent Failure